 Para ice hockey

-Para ice hockey made its debut at the Lillehammer 1994 Paralympic Winter Games and since then, it has quickly established itself as one of the most popular sports at the Paralympic Winter Games.
-It is fast-paced, highly physical and played by male and female athletes with a physical impairment in the lower part of the body.
+Para ice hockey made its debut at the Lillehammer 1994 Paralympic Winter Games, and since then, it has quickly established itself as one of the most popular sports at the Paralympic Winter Games.
+It is fast paced, highly physical and played by male and female athletes in a mixed event with a physical impairment in the lower part of the body.

 Formerly known as ice sledge hockey, Para ice hockey players use double-blade sledges instead of skates that allow the puck to pass beneath.
 Players use two sticks, which have a spike-end for pushing and a blade-end for shooting.
 Therefore, with a quick flip of the wrist, the players can propel themselves using the spikes and then play the puck using the blade-end of the sticks.
 A player may use two sticks with blades to facilitate stick handling and ambidextrous shooting.